THE CERVICAL CYCLE

 Follicular Phase

-The cervical glands proliferate under the influence of oestrogen secreted during the follicular stage of the ovarian cycle .
+The cervical glands proliferate under the influence of estrogen secreted during the follicular stage of the ovarian cycle .
 The glands become longer as the follicular cycle progresses.
 The glandular epithelial cells become larger and start to secrete a mucus that is initially thick and viscous.
+At this time, the cervix feels firm and higher in the vagina.

-Under the influence of estrogen, and as the time of ovulation approaches, the quality of the cervical mucus begins to change.
+As the time of ovulation approaches, the level of estrogen increases and the quality of the cervical mucus begins to change.
 From about the 10th day of the cycle till ovulation on the 14th - 16th day, the mucus becomes profuse, more watery and tenacious.
 It begins to resemble egg-white - clear, profuse, and slippery.
+The consistency of the cervix also changes, becoming softer, smoother and it can be felt somewhat lower in the vagina.

 Cervical Mucus at Ovulation